haojianmao/INT-label/README.md

 You can change bandwidth, max queue size and background traffic rate in clos.py to test INT-label under different conditions.
 If you change the topology, you need to modify packet/send/send.py.
 You can view the results of the experiment through controller/read_redis.py.

+# HULA
+We reproduce the code of HULA.
+Its the role of each file and usage are similar to those of INT-label.